Skip to main content

 Six Steps to Prepare to Read the Holy Scriptures also referred to as the 'Word'

-Unless otherwise noted, all Scripture is quoted from the New Living Translation Bible.
+Unless otherwise noted, all Scripture is quoted from the New Living Translation Bible in today's devotional.

 1. Prepare: Come with Confidence and Eliminate potential Distractions. (enter a prayer closet or be in a quiet space)